tristan-tyler/Humbler-Unbundler/README.md

 At the top of the file there are two variables

-defaults are `redeem_retry_rate_seconds = 30 | redeem_cooldown_minutes = 10`
+defaults are `redeem_retry_rate_seconds = 60 | redeem_cooldown_minutes = 10`

 ```
-Because I ran this on my own stuff I have not been able to test multiple settings
-I used 30 seconds between redeems and a 30 minute cooldown (not recommended)
-a 30 minute cooldown is not long enough of a wait so I ended up with an hour
-gap between redemption sessions over the course of 700 game keys (very long)

-It is possible that a 30 second gap between redemptions hurts more than it helps
-I was able to redeem around 41 games at a time per hour which took 20 minutes minimum
-If performed faster you might hit the rate limit and initiate the longer coolown sooner
-but I'm really not sure as of now
+With settings 30 sec, 30 min it took me quite a while because it wouldn't have stopped being angry after 30 minutes and then it would take an hour
+with settings 30 sec, 10 min I had way more success and it would take 20 - 50 minutes between request sessions, idk why tbh

-Please report back how/what worked for you if you have the time!
+Please report back how/what other stuff worked for you if you have the time!
 ```